Are you doing the right thing when emergency vehicles are approaching with lights flashing and/or sirens sounding?

 What do you do when approaching an emergency vehicle?

-From the 1st July 2017, a new rule will apply that requires road users in Victoria to slow down when passing emergency vehicles.
+From the 1st July 2017, a new rule applies that requires road users in Victoria to slow down when passing emergency vehicles.

 What do you do when an emergency vehicle is approaching?